 Second step: swimming in Goudes

-You are spoiled for choice for your swimming!
-You can join the Monkey Bay and its restaurant with a superb view of the Cap Croisette et Maïre Island.
+You have plenty of choice for your swim!
+You can go to Baie des Singes and its restaurant with a superb view of Cap Croisette and Île Maïre.

 Last option: the port of Goudes which offers catering possibilities.
 All you have to do is choose the small cove where you are going to relax.